skonky/NDX-Branding-Assets/README.md

 # NDX Community Branding Assets
-This repository contains various branding assets of [NDX Community](https://www.ndx.xyz/).
-Please read below for the usage etiquette.

-## Extensions

-The branding in this repository is usually shared in two extensions: .PNG for most usages, and .SVG for freely resizable purposes on any photo edition software of your choosing.
+This repository contains various branding assets for [NDX Community](https://www.ndx.xyz/), made by [myself](https://github.com/skonky).
+The resources in this repository are usually shared in two extensions: PNG is preferable for most usages, but the vector files allow for resizing.

 ## Colors